Keep your dog cool during summer: how-to guide for a perfect dog-friendly summer

 It is summer and we love it!
 We can spend a lot of time outdoors with our four-legged friend while enjoying the warmth of the sun.
-But, with summertime comes hidden dangers and an increase in accidents and injuries.
-Since pets can’t help themselves, it’s up to you to keep them safe.
-By following these simple guidelines, you can ensure you keep your dog safe over the summer.
+But, summertime comes with hidden dangers and an increase in accidents and injuries.
+By following these simple guidelines, you can ensure your dog’s safety over the summer.

 Yes, dogs can get sunburned